pydata/pydata-sphinx-theme/docs/user_guide/configuring.rst

 You can add a button to each page that will allow users to edit the page text directly and submit a pull request to update the documentation.
-To include this button in the right sidebar of each page, add the following configuration to your ``conf.py`` file in 'html_theme_options':
+To include this button in the secondary sidebar of each page, add the following configuration to your ``conf.py`` file in 'html_theme_options':

 .. code:: python